paxdotdev/pax/lab-journal-zb.md

 Thus, will chase down "repeated native elements aren't destroyed" with a debugger and see if that fixes (or if I can otherwise thus gain insights into) the deletion bug observed on web

 Observations:
- - InstanceRegistry#register, #deregister, and #instance_map might all be dead code, as nothing ever reads them.
+ - NodeRegistry#register, #deregister, and #instance_map might all be dead code, as nothing ever reads them.
  - If the above is true, it seems the mechanism used by Repeat to unmount elements is a no-op.
    This handily explains some (all?) of the broken behavior we are seeing: Repeat is incorrectly / partially destroying elements.
     Either we need to update the 'hydrated node expansion' logic in the engine core to be aware of the